 If you are experiencing hair loss due to androgenic alopecia, telogen effluvium, or other reasons, using a shampoo with keratin can help to slow down the hair loss process.
 It cannot entirely reverse the effects of hair loss, but it can be beneficial for preventing further damage or breakage.

-Keratin consumed through an oral supplement will provide the body with the nutrients it needs to maintain healthy follicles.
+Keratin consumed through an oral supplement or enriched shampoo will provide the body with the nutrients it needs to maintain healthy follicles.
 In addition to keratin, a well-balanced diet and a hair care routine that prevents damage can foster healthy hair.
 With the proper care, a thicker, stronger, shinier mane can be restored.